 “I get locked in a straitjacket and lit on fire upside down, balance can’t be my issue,” Aron told his doctor.
 His balance was part of a much bigger issue: Parkinson’s disease (PD).
 In his next breath, the neurologist delivered his diagnosis and prescribed Azilect® and A medication used together with levodopa to enhance its effects.
-When carbidopa is added to levodopa, the dose of levodopa you take can be smaller while still getting the same benefits, with fewer side effects./levodopa and asked Aron to come back in a month.
+When carbidopa is added to levodopa, the dose of levodopa you take can be smaller while still getting the same benefits, with fewer side effects./The medication most commonly given to control the movement symptoms of Parkinson’s, usually with carbidopa.
+It is converted in the brain into dopamine. and asked Aron to come back in a month.

 Aron is the great, great, great nephew of world famous magician Harry Houdini.
 Magic has been a part of his life since he received a magic set at 9 years old.
 Fast forward to his time in the Army, graduating with a Master’s degree in political science and working on election campaigns, “magic has always just followed me,” Aron said.
 His office would often ask him to perform and he happily would.
 One day, he performed his show in a casino, spurring his career change to a full-time magician and escape artist.

 During a San Antonio show, Aron was performing “The Most Poisonous Escape” when he noticed his hand was shaking, which spread to his arm.
 Something was wrong.
 Although he successfully performed the trick, afterwards when he was talking to observers he forgot what he was talking about.
 When his forgetfulness started to translate over to his shows and he would perform the same trick back to back, he knew it was time to see a doctor.